Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Scenario-based Charge Scheduling Problem

 To illustrate the sets used in the CSP formulation, consider the network shown in the left panel of Figure \ref{fig:example_problem_csp_network}, which depicts eight trips covered by three buses.
 The stops $s_1\, \ldots, s_8$ indicate the end terminals of the trips.
 The numbers next to the links represent the trip travel times, and the numbers next to the nodes in boxes denote the layover times between trips, respectively.
 Note that the layover times for different trips ending at the same stop are identical.
 Additionally, we assume that the three buses start their journey simultaneously.
 Charging facilities are present at stops $s_{2}$ and $s_{4}$, marked in gray.
 Bus 1 covers four trips---$(s_1, s_2)$, $(s_2, s_3)$, $(s_3, s_4)$, and $(s_4, s_5)$; bus 2 covers two trips---$(s_6, s_2)$ and $(s_2, s_7)$; and bus 3 covers two trips---$(s_8, s_4)$ and $(s_4, s_9)$.
 Bus 1 has two charging opportunities at $s_2$ and $s_4$.
 Buses 2 and 3, on the other hand, have a single charging opportunity at $s_2$ and $s_4$, respectively.
 The bus schedule is shown in the Gantt chart in the right panel of Figure \ref{fig:example_problem_csp_network} for a scenario $\scenario$.
 For the CSP, we need to keep track of events that occur at the charging stations.
 Table \ref{tab:combined_example_problem_csp} provides the information on the set of buses present at each location in different time steps, $\buscount{\locationindex}{\scenario}$, and the time steps corresponding to different charging opportunities for each bus, $\settimesteps{\scenario}$.

-The objective function \eqref{eqn:objective} for the CSP consists of six terms.
-The first three terms represent the per day cost of the BESS capacity, the contracted station power capacity, and the installed solar panel area, respectively.
+The objective function \eqref{eqn:objective} for the CSP consists of five terms.
+The first three terms represent the per day amortized cost of the BESS capacity, the contracted station power capacity, and the installed solar panel area, respectively.
 These decisions are related to the bus agency's long-term initial investments.
-The last three terms are expected values of scenario-specific terms: the first for the energy drawn from the grid to the buses, the next for the energy sourced by the buses from the BESS, and the final for the energy transferred from the grid to the BESS.
+The last two terms are expected values of scenario-specific terms: the first for the energy drawn from the grid to the buses, and the final for the energy transferred from the grid to the BESS.
+Energy stored in the BESS may originate from solar or grid sources.
+Solar energy costs are captured through the amortized PV and BESS investment costs, while grid-sourced energy is priced at the time of charging buses/BESS.
 The objective denotes the daily average cost.
 The occurrence of each scenario is equally likely since we assume that the scenarios correspond to time intervals of equal duration.
 We use a life-cycle of 12 years for BESS \citep{bess_4, rallo2020lithium} and the bus battery charging systems \citep{lajunen2018lifecycle}, and 30 years for the solar panels \citep{pv_life}, which is reflected in the constants used in the objective function.

 {\allowdisplaybreaks